dashpay/docs/introduction/information.rst

   Decentralized Application Protocol.
 This term describes an application running on top of the Dash DAPI platform.

+DAP Client
+  An HTTP Client that connects to DAPI and enables Dash blockchain users to read and write data to their DAP Space.

+DAP Schema
+  A Dash Schema document extending the Dash System Schema to define consensus data and rules within a DAP contract.

+DAP Space
+  The part of a DAP State that is owned by a specific blockchain user.
+  Data in a DAP Space can only be changed by the owner.

+DAP State
+  The total set of data stored in a DAP.
+This data consists of user DAP Spaces.

 DAPI
   Decentralized Application Programming Interface.
 See above for a definition of API.
 DAPI will perform the same functions as an API, but